bayaraajr/3DFaceReconstructionFromMultipleImages/README.md

 # 3DFaceReconstructionFromMultipleImages
+##Description
 It was my bachelor thesis.
-Main goal is to construct someone's 3D face model from their multiple photos.
+Main goal was to construct someone's 3D face model from their multiple photos.
 > This was so hard to implement because of variations of photo and hardware limits.
 ___
 Photos have